simonmichael/hledger/hledger/hledger.m4.md

     (a)         $1 @ €2 = $1 @ €2
 ```

+#### Balance assignments and multiple files

+Balance assignments handle multiple files [like balance assertions](#assertions-and-multiple--f-files).
+They see balance from other files previously included from the current file,
+but not from previous sibling or parent files.

 ### Bracketed posting dates

 For setting [posting dates](#posting-dates) and [secondary posting dates](#secondary-dates),